nathancarter/weblurch/doc/plan.md

 ## `LurchEditor`

+ * Add undo and redo methods to a `DOMEditAction` instance that execute or undo the action (without checking first to see if it actually makes sense to do it, just trusting).
  * Create new testing file for undo/redo features of the `DOMEditAction` class, since the existing test suite for that class does not assume that they can be auto-created by edits,